 Pros And Cons Of A Holiday Office Party

 December holiday celebrations often include an obligatory office party.
-Before you automatically throw a holiday party for your employees, though, consider the pros and cons.
+Before you automatically plan a gathering for employees, consider the potential benefits and drawbacks so you can decide what makes sense for your organization.

 Pros of a Holiday Office Party

-Use a holiday party to thank employees for their hard work over the last year.
+4. Thank employees.
+Use a holiday gathering to acknowledge staff for their hard work over the year.

 Cons of a Holiday Office Party